-SCOR's current ratings are at the highest levels within the reinsurance sector.
-It is currently rated by Standard & Poor's as "AA-/Negative", by Fitch at AA-/Stable, by Moody's at "Aa3/Stable" and by AM Best at "A+/Stable.
-Therefore, a downgrade by one notch would have a limited impact on its future business development, its liquidity position or its capacity to raise funds.
-For further information on SCOR's current rating, see Section 1.2.4 Ratings Information of the 2021 Universal Registration Document.
+SCOR is currently rated by Standard & Poor's at "A+/Stable", by Fitch at "A+/Stable", by Moody's at "A1/Stable" and by AM Best at "A/Stable".
+A downgrade by one notch would have a limited impact on its future business development, its liquidity position or its capacity to raise funds.
+For further information on SCOR's current rating, see Section 1.2.4 Ratings Information of the 2022 Universal Registration Document.

-SI has a Standard & Poor's rating of AA- and a Fitch rating of AA-.
+SI has a Standard & Poor's rating of A+ and a Fitch rating of A+/Stable.